RazvanRanca/UnShredder/README.md

 * Vizualizations tools, can observe what algorithm does at every step
 * Basic neural network cost function implemented, further work needed to get good results
 * Cost function based on distribution of 6 pixel window taken over the shreds
+* Probabilistic cost functions done by normalizing probabilities over a source piece(assumes there must be a single correct source-destination match)
+* Analysis of the cascading effect a mistake has with different search heuristics.
+Both heuristics suffer heavily because they cannot correct a mistake once made.
+* Preliminary analysis of cost functions.
+Probabilistic cost seems to perform best.

 Up Next:
 ==